 Galaxy S22 Ultra vs. Galaxy S21 Ultra: price and availability

-Available to buy now, the Galaxy S22 Ultra comes in black, white, green, but also has a burgundy option.
+The Galaxy S22 Ultra comes in black, white, green, but also has a burgundy option.
 Online you can get the larger phone in Graphite, Sky Blue and red.
+The S21 Ultra's basic colors are black and silver, but certain retailers and carriers can give you navy, titanium and brown handsets too.

 Check out our Samsung Galaxy S22 deals page to get the best discounts on Samsung's new phone.